glaze materials melted on a ceramic tile

 Glaze Firing: This second firing vitrifies the clay and melts the glaze to form a glassy surface.
 Temperatures vary depending on the type of clay and glaze:

 Some potters also practice raw glazing, a single firing process combining bisque and glaze firings.
-This technique saves time but requires specific clays and glazes and poses unique challenges.
+This technique saves time but requires specific clays and glazes and poses a different set of challenges.

 Firing Schedules: No One-Size-Fits-All